 Visual evoked potentials can help differentiate neuromyelitis optica from other optic neuropathies.
 Findings in neuromyelitis optica spectrum disorder include reduced amplitudes or prolonged latencies.
 This test is also useful for detecting clinically inapparent damage before symptoms develop.

-Blood tests to measure an IgG antibody specific for neuromyelitis optica spectrum disorder (aquaporin-4 antibody [also known as NMO-IgG]) may be done to differentiate it from MS. Anti-MOG (myelin oligodendrocyte glycoprotein) antibodies identify a subset of patients who have neuromyelitis optica spectrum disorder and who appear to have different clinical features, fewer exacerbations, and better recovery than patients with aquaporin-4 antibodies or with neither antibody.
+Blood tests to measure an IgG antibody specific for neuromyelitis optica spectrum disorder (aquaporin-4 antibody [also known as NMO-IgG]) may differentiate NMOSD from MS, though this antibody is not always present in patients with NMOSD.
+Another antibody, anti-MOG (myelin oligodendrocyte glycoprotein), can distinguish a subset of patients with neuromyelitis optica spectrum disorder who appear to have different clinical features, fewer exacerbations, and better recovery than patients with aquaporin-4 antibodies or with neither antibody.
 Some patients with clinical evidence of neuromyelitis optical spectrum disorder do not have either antibody and are classified as having double antibody negative neuromyelitis optica spectrum disorder.

 Diagnosis reference